Jortizuwu/konecta/README.md

 ### Pre-requirements 📋

-To use the project it is necessary to install Node.
+To use the project it is necessary to install Node, Php, Mysql, Apache server.

 ## Author  ✒️
 - **Jose Ortiz**